kaliber5/ember-cli-yadda-opinionated/README.md

 When I click the 2nd Button in the Post-Edit-Form of the Active+Post
 ```

-In each case, `$element` will resolve with a collection of matched buttons.
+In each case, `$opinionatedElement` will resolve with a collection of matched buttons.

 :warning: Note that it will always return an array, even for `a Button`.
 When only a single element is matched, the array will contain one element.
 If none are matched, the array will be empty.

-The exact return value of `$element` is `[collection, label, selector]`.
+The exact return value of `$opinionatedElement` is `[collection, label, selector]`.
 It is a tuple (an array with fixed number of elements) that contains:

 * 0: `collection`: an array with matched elements.
 * 1: `label`: the label used in the step name, useful for debugging.